sglee0104/SSPO/README.md

 ### DPO, ORPO, SimPO Training

-Follow the same steps as SSPO, but modify the source path in the respective shell script:
+Follow the same steps as SSPO, but modify the method in `examples/train/train.sh`
-- For DPO: Modify `examples/train/train.sh`
-- For ORPO: Modify `examples/train/train.sh`
-- For SimPO: Modify `examples/train/train.sh`

 ### SSRM Training